The Italian subjunctive

-Also, a phrase containing one of these words and the subjunctive needs to be completed with another phrase.
-It’s the same in English: you can’t just say “wherever you go” and that’s it.
+Additionally, a sentence containing one of these words and the subjunctive needs to be complemented with another sentence.
+It’s the same in English: you can’t just say wherever you go and that’s it.

 You need to complete your sentence, like in the example below:

 I’ll follow you wherever you go.